jesse-d-marder/classification-project/README.md

 ### Steps to Reproduce

-1. You will need an env.pu file that contains the hostname, username and password of the mySQL database that contains the telco_churn table.
+1. You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the telco_churn table.
 Store that env file locally in the repository.
 2. Clone my repository (including the acquire.py and prepare.py).
 Confirm .gitignore is hiding your env.py file/
 3. Libaries used are pandas, matplotlib, scipy, sklearn, seaborn, and numpy.
 4. You should be able to run churn_report.ipynb.